WEAV: History

 WEAV returned to the air in February 1997; after briefly relaying the talk format from WZBZ (1070 AM; now WJMP), the station was leased to WXPS (96.7 FM) that July to serve as a relay, first with sports talk, and later with country.
 Because of WEAV's patterns, the station's signal was the perfect complement to WXPS, as WEAV reaches well into the much larger metro area of Montréal, Québec.

 Separate programming returned to WEAV in April 1999, when the station flipped to a talk format.
 This began to be simulcast on 96.7, renamed WXZO, two years later, at which point the current "Zone" branding was adopted.
 A few months later, Plattsburgh Broadcasting Corporation finally sold the station, to Clear Channel Communications (which had already been operating the station via the local marketing agreement).

-Clear Channel announced on November 16, 2006 that it would sell its Champlain Valley stations after being bought by private equity firms, resulting first in the addition of a third station, WTSJ (1320 AM) in Randolph, Vermont, to the simulcast in 2007 (following the sale of its previous parent station, WTSL, for the same reason), and then in a sale to Vox Communications in 2008.
+Clear Channel announced on November 16, 2006, that it would sell its Champlain Valley stations after being bought by private equity firms, resulting first in the addition of a third station, WTSJ (1320 AM) in Randolph, Vermont, to the simulcast in 2007 (following the sale of its previous parent station, WTSL, for the same reason), and then in a sale to Vox Communications in 2008.
 Vox largely removed WXZO from the simulcast on September 17 by converting it to an oldies station; both stations continued to simulcast First Light and Imus in the Morning for two years afterward.
 WTSJ also left the simulcast for a time in 2008 and 2009 when Vox attempted to sell the station; the simulcast ended for good in March 2010 after another deal to sell WTSJ, soon renamed WCVR, was reached.
-WEAV shifted to sports talk on January 2, 2013, when CBS Sports Radio launched (though it carried some NBC Sports Radio programming as well).

-On October 1, 2021, WEAV rebranded as "The Game FM" and switched affiliations to Fox Sports Radio.